lussierc/boscoPL/writing/report.md

 different areas.
 The first of these areas was creating a grammar for our project.
 We took the time to create a grammar (that Bosco himself would love) that contained a lot of whimsical dog-related elements.
-For example, our reserved keywords included `woof`, `bone`, `speak`, `dig`, `int`, `double`, `fetch`, and more.
+For example, our reserved keywords included `woof`, `bone`, `speak`, `dig`, `treat`, `double`, `fetch`,`goodboi`, `noise` and more.
 For instance, `woof` will be used for classes, `bone` will be used for functions, `speak` will be used to print things to the terminal, and `dig` will be used as a simple loop (like a for loop).
+In terms of types, `treat` represents an integer, `goodboi` represents a boolean, and `noise` represents a string.
 These keywords will play a large role in program structure and functionality.
 Additionally, we also decided that `??` would be used to denote single-line comments (because Bosco gets a little bit confused sometimes).

 Once we completed creating our grammar, we wrote a sample program for the Bosco language to get a general idea of how it would function.
 This first sample program, entitled `basicSyntax.bsco` included loops, functions, and variable declarations.
 With this, it included some simple mathematical operations on these variables and `speak` statements to print output to the terminal.

 After finalizing our grammar and writing a sample program, we began the implementation portion of our project.
 This involved implementing a scanner and